yousrihajri/run.analysis.R/CodeBook.md

 R version 3.3.3 (2017-03-06)

-The following datatables and dataframes were used:
+The following steps were followed:

+1-